Need to talk? Call 1800 882 436.

 It's also important to drink enough water to help your bladder and bowels work well.

-While caring for a new baby, parents may find less time to eat properly, or overeat from stress.
-It’s very important to keep up a nutritious diet.
+When caring for a new baby, parents may have less time to eat properly or overeat because of stress.
+It's very important to keep up a nutritious diet.
+Try preparing meals in advance and freezing them for when you don't have time to cook.

 Make sure you don't skip meals.
 Try to eat small, nutritious snacks throughout the day to keep up your energy.